jmjafrx/resources/docs/jmj-how-to-cite.md

 Blog posts and comments are usually left out of the bibliography but you should “cite in running text (“In a comment posted to *The Becker-Posner Blog* on February 23, 2010, . . .”)” or more formally in a note:

-1. Jessica Marie Johnson, Month Day, Year of Post (H:MM p.m.), comment on Jessica Marie Johnson, “Post Title,” *Blood+Sweat+Sinew*, Month Day, Year of Post, URL.
+1. Jessica Marie Johnson, Month Day, Year of Post (H:MM p.m.), comment on Jessica Marie Johnson, “Post Title,” *Kitchen Table History*, Month Day, Year of Post, URL.

-2. Jessica Marie Johnson, “Post Title,” *Blood+Sweat+Sinew*, Month Day, Year of Post, URL.
+2. Jessica Marie Johnson, “Post Title,” *Kitchen Table History*, Month Day, Year of Post, URL.

-3. Johnson, comment on Johnson, “Post Title.” *Blood+Sweat+Sinew*
+3. Johnson, comment on Johnson, “Post Title.” *Kitchen Table History*

 In a bibliography:

-Johnson, Jessica Marie, *Blood+Sweat+Sinew*. *[https://jmjafrx.substack.com/](https://jmjafrx.substack.com/)*.
+Johnson, Jessica Marie, *Kitchen Table History*. *[https://jmjafrx.substack.com/](https://jmjafrx.substack.com/)*.